 Since 1988, National Estuaries Week has been recognizing one of the earth’s most important resources.
-This year’s celebration will occur September 14-21, and as in the past, will bring attention to the 29 remarkable sites within the National Estuarine Research Reserve System — which collectively protect over 1.3 million acres of land and water.
+This yearly celebration typically occurs during the third week of September, bringing attention to the 29 sites within the National Estuarine Research Reserve System — which collectively protect over 1.3 million acres of land and water.

 The country’s research reserves are about more than simply enjoying or experiencing; they’re about doing.
 These places — and their staff, volunteers, and visitors — conserve, study, educate, clean, restore, and unite.

 And so, in the spirit of the reserve system’s accomplishments, this year’s National Estuaries Week encourages others to do the same.
 Head out to your favorite reserve, get actively involved, and post a photo on social media with #IDidThis.
 In the meantime, for inspiration, here are a few examples of the actions the reserves, and the people who love them, have taken to make a difference.

 In 2018, on Alabama’s Gulf Coast, a community clean-up event led by the Weeks Bay Foundation — the non-profit “friends” group that supports the Weeks Bay Research Reserve — resulted in 2,000 pounds of plastic trash getting new life as commercial packaging.
 In 2019, that reserve launched a “Derelict is Dangerous” campaign during which staff and volunteers helped identify large debris and multiple derelict vessels while boaters simultaneously learned about the harm these abandoned boats cause.

 Over at Hawaii’s He’eia Reserve, a 400-acre restoration project that also integrates climate adaptation, people are delivering tangible results in the form of improved water quality, food production, and flood mitigation to the community (whose residents volunteered to help make it all happen).